-As stated on Refrigerator Food Storage, food costs are increasing.
-It makes good sense to take care of the food you spend your hard earned money on.
-K
+As stated on the page regarding Refrigerator Food Storage, food costs are increasing.
+It makes good sense to take care of the food you spend your hard-earned money on.

-Having information to know how to store food correctly (and for how long) will prolong the life of your food and keep you and your family safe.
-If you don't know how to store food, the dairy storage tips on this page will help.
+Having information on how to store food correctly, and for how long, will prolong the life of your food and keep you and your family safe.
+If you don't know the correct way to store dairy products, the dairy storage tips on this page will help.

-Most foods do best from 34°F to 40°F. Above 40°F foods tends to spoil rapidly.
-Check temperature with a refrigerator thermometer.
-If you don’t have one, try using an outdoor thermometer
+Most foods remain at their best in temperatures from 34°F to 40°F. Above 40°F most foods tend to spoil rapidly.

 |FOOD ITEM||RST||HANDLING TIPS|